Linux OS Install!

 Warning: Do not apply any tech advice given by online trolls (White Angry Young Unpleasant Males, or WAYUMs), who are online with fake profiles, or made up accounts, or without their real names, and thus they could even be foreign hacks who'd lie about it; frauds nevertheless, who avoid accountability, and covert so they can gang up in down–votes, or otherwise attack & hurt others from behind the shield of anonymity: It is why they're online!
 Hence the popularity of all the query bait sub–Reddits.
 They are platforms (literally) designed to expel the rage within the enraged.

 Acer got tired of getting so many laptops returned to them, where the buyer tried to dual–boot with Windows, but they'd screw it up so badly the unit would not boot, and the buyer could not work their way out of the botched installation, so frustrated, they returned the laptops as defective.
-The retailers do not know if they are unbootable from some factory defect, so the retailers will return them to Acer as such, but the Acer techs know exactly what happened to them.
-Newer Acer laptops deploy the Intel Rapid Storage Technology (RST) that must be disabled in the BIOS for Linux to work on it, but doing so can prevent Windows from ever booting again.
+The retailers do not know if they are unbootable from some factory defect, so the retailers will return them to Acer as such, but the Acer techs know exactly what happened.
+Newer Acer laptops deploy the Intel Rapid Storage Technology (RST) that must be disabled in the BIOS for Linux to work on it, but it can prevent Windows from booting again.
 Smart!

 After about 2020 or so, all Acer laptops with Windows 10/11, now come with the BIOS locked; no up/down selection options under BIOS Security or Boot tabs, and so no disabling Secure Boot.
 Why do this?
 So that no one can easily dual–boot any Linux Distro onto them without many technical tweaks to get there.
 The hope is to scare off the novice, and I'm sure it works!
 Also, read this Acer Tech exchange and this one also.
 Many other manufacturers will soon follow suit.
 It is time to get a laptop bag designed for 2.